philippeitis/cpsc312-project/README.md

 >>>
 ```

-After launching the server, you can test the REST API by running `swipl -g run_tests -t halt server_test.pl`. `make test` does this by calling [prolog/server_test.py](prolog/server_test.py), which launches the server and the REST API.
+You can test the REST API by running `swipl -g run_tests -t halt server_test.pl`.
+This will launch unique instances of the server for each test, and perform a series of http queries.
+Each test will automatically select free ports on the machine.

 The server provides the `func` endpoint, which supports `get` (find a function), `post` (add a function), and `delete` (delete a function) requests.
 Arguments for these endpoints are provided as HTTP parameters, and the avaiable parameters are described in `CLI, REST API Parameters` below.